janash/sss_2019_lessons/_episodes/12-Documentation.md

 ~~~
 {: .language-python}

 We've added a few extensions here which will allow us to pull doc strings from our Python modules (`sphinx.ext.autosummary`, `sphinx.ext.autodoc`), and another which we use because our docstrings are `NumPy` style (`sphinx.ext.napoleon`).
+Next, we have added the line `autosummary_generate = True` to allow us to pull auto summaries from our modules and functions.

-Next, we add a page for documenting our package API.
+Next, we add a page for documenting our package API which will use `autodoc` and `autosummary` from Sphinx.

 ~~~
 $ touch api.rst